peterussell/peterussell.github.io_old/_posts/2015-05-15-modify-react-tutorial-server-js-to-serve-html-pages.md

         http, data, chrome, chrome-extension, https, chrome-extension-resource.

 <a name="solution" />
-**The quick solution** is to modify server.json to also serve index.html, then request index.html from the server, eg. http://localhost:3000/index.html.
+**One quick solution** is to modify server.json to also serve index.html, then request index.html from the server, eg. http://localhost:3000/index.html.

 1. open server.js in your favorite text editor